acquia/blt/readme/config-split.md

 **blacklist**

 Blacklisted splits are blacklisted from `config/default`.
-If a given split is active, and that Split defines a configuration setting in its blacklist, that configuration setting will not be exported to `config/default` when `drush config-export` is executed.
+If a given split is active, and that Split defines a configuration setting in its blacklist, that configuration setting will not be exported to `config/default` when `drush config-export` is executed:

 - Exported to split
 - *Not* exported to default configuration

-**graylist**
+**greylist**

-Graylist splits allow a given configuration setting to be exported to both the default configuration and also to a split's configuration (overriding default when active).
+Graylist splits allow a given configuration setting to be exported to both the default configuration and also to a split's configuration (overriding default when active):

 - Exported to split
 - Also exported to default configuration

+Graylists may also be used for configuration that's intended to be "unlocked" in production (such as webforms).
+If you need to customize this behavior, you can use the greylist functionality described in [this blog post](https://blog.liip.ch/archive/2017/04/07/advanced-drupal-8-cmi-workflows.html).

 ### Development settings